BarSides/TRISS_CTF_2025/Gitea/06 - Beginner - Certified Babbler.md

 block rather than presented as a separate line, so solving requires scanning or grepping for irregular ASCII within otherwise encoded data.

-This challenge is deemed as "Easy" due to no need of decoding the surrounding block so they can find it with a simple search for the word "flag".
+This challenge is deemed as "Beginner" due to no need of decoding the surrounding block so they can find it with a simple search for the word "flag".